shalommmitz/localstack_cdk_python__template/README.md

 # AWS stand-alone Linux-based development template

-This repository will let you run a fully local, free, AWS development environment.
-Python is used all-over.
+This repository will let you run a fully local free AWS development environment.
+Python is used where possible.
+It is meant to be used as a starting-point for your own project.

-The repository contains a Python-heavy cookbook,  integrating localstack (which allows development w/o AWS account or related expenses) and CDK (AWS' great Infrastructure-as-code project).
+The repository contains a Python-heavy cookbook, integrating localstack (which allows development without an AWS account or related expenses) and CDK (AWS's great Infrastructure-as-code project).

-This demo deploys a functional serverless back-end, which is composed of  the following components:
+As is, this repository contains a working demo of a functional serverless back-end which is composed of the following:

-- REST-API-gateway: An HTTP server that accepts URLs
+- REST-API-gateway: an HTTP server that accepts URLs.

-- Lambda: a serverless code that process the URLs.
+- Lambda: a serverless piece of code that process the URLs.
-  The Lambda function is triggered by the gateway
+ The Lambda function is triggered by the gateway.

 - A single DynamoDB table, which is accessed by the Lambda.

-I have made a couple of unconventional design choices, which are explained at the section "Design Choices" below.
+I have made a couple of unconventional design choices which are explained in the "Design Choices" section, below.
-Also, a great effort was done to document the installation process, choices and alternatives.
+Furthermore, pains were taken to document the installation process, choices and alternatives.

 ## Overview

-This repository contains the instructions for setup, starting from a clean 20.04 Ubuntu server installation, of a Python-based back-end project.
+This repository contains instructions for the setup, starting from a clean 20.04 Ubuntu server installation, of a Python-based back-end project.

-This template uses 3 AWS services:
+This template uses three AWS services:

-- REST API gateway: with IP white-list and the API defined, so the gateway can reject non-well-formed URLs and traffic from unwanted IPs.
+- REST API gateway with an IP white-list and the API defined, so that the gateway can reject non-well-formed URLs and traffic from unwanted IPs.
-- DynamoDB: defined w/two sample tables at the CDK/stack level
+- DynamoDB, defined with two sample tables at the CDK/stack level.
-- A single lambda that lists the users in the users table
+- A single Lambda that lists the users in the users table.

 The technologies demonstrated here are:

-- Usage of the  Python Virtual Environment(s) for most of the packages
+- Usage of Python Virtual Environment(s) for most of the packages.
-- Optional installation of all the globally-installed packages automatically, using Ansible
+- Optional installation of all the globally-installed packages automatically using Ansible.
-- 100 percent local development, by using the wonderful 'localstack' project
+- 100% local development by using the  'localstack' project.
-- 'single click' infrastructure deployment, using AWS's CDK project
+- 'Single click' infrastructure deployment using AWS's CDK project.

-I love Python.
-Therefore, almost all this project uses Python:
+This project uses Python wherever possible:

-- The stack is defined using Python (at  the file infrastructure/cdk_template/stack.py)
+- The stack is defined using Python (in the file infrastructure/cdk_template/stack.py).
-- The sample lambda (at lambda_functions/handle_url_lambda.py)
+- The sample Lambda (at lambda_functions/handle_url_lambda.py).
-- Most of the scripts used to 'operate' this project (some are bash)
+- Most of the scripts used to 'operate' this project were written in Python (although some are bash).

 ## Design Choices

 ### CDK:

-- Only part of the normal CDK deployment process is used.
-Specifically, I have chosen to use only the "synth" (I.e., generate Cloud-Formation template) feature of the CDK.
-This enables a more detailed control and insight of the deployment process.
+- Only a part of the normal CDK deployment process is used.
+Specifically, I have chosen to only use the "synth" (i.e., generate Cloud-Formation template) feature of the CDK.
+This enables a more detailed control of and insight into the deployment process.
-  You may prefer using the CDK-deploy - it will make your life much simpler.
+ You may prefer to use CDK-deploy - it will make your life much simpler.

 - Lambdas are deployed by reading the code and including the code as part of the stack.
  This will break once the Lambda is above a certain size.
-TBD to improve.
+Improvements are TBD.

 ### Localstack

-- localstack is used directly on the host (as opposed to the normal way of running localstack in a Docker container).
-I just feel it make operating the system easier, but there is a price to pay in the installation !
+- Localstack is used directly on the host (as opposed to the normal way of running localstack in a Docker container).
+I feel it makes operating the system easier, but there is a price to pay during installation.

 ### Installation and Environment

-- Some of the packages are installed globally, requiring root rights .
-As those packages are typically used by more than one project and are relatively big.
-So, it is wasteful to install those per-project.
+- Some of the packages are installed globally, thus requiring root permissions.
+As those packages are typically used by more than one project and are relatively big, it is wasteful to install those per-project.

-- Localstack has it's own virtual environment.
+- Localstack has its own virtual environment.
 Don't worry about this.

 - The cutting-edge versions of the packages, as offered by pip and GitHub, are used.
 This works well for me, but might cause issues in the future.
-The common practice is use specific versions, and you might choose this.
+The common practice is to use specific versions, and you might prefer to do this.

 ## Installation

-This repository was tested on Uubuntu 20.04 and 22.04.
-It will probably work on any recent Ubuntu or Debian.
+This repository was tested on Ubuntu 20.04 and 22.04.
+It will probably work on any recent Ubuntu or Debian installation.

-There is a known issue on Ubuntu 18.04: Ansible fails, because the module 'npm' does not exist on the ansible version that is installed on 18.04.
-A workaround is to remote the step 'Install nodejs and npm...' from the playbook (The file `ansible/all_tasks.yml`).
+There is a known issue on Ubuntu 18.04: Ansible fails because the module 'npm' does not exist on the Ansible version that is installed on 18.04.
+A workaround is to remove the step 'Install nodejs and npm...' from the playbook (The file `ansible/all_tasks.yml`).
 Also, you will need to manually install the CDK package (`npm install -g aws-cdk`).

-By necessity, we are using 3 different installation methods: using Ubuntu's native `apt`, using Python's native `pip3` and using nodejs/npm (which is required to install the CDK software).
+By necessity, we are using three different installation methods: Ubuntu's native `apt`, Python's native `pip3` and nodejs/npm (which is required to install the CDK software).

 Notes:

-- You might want to change the top-folder name (currently: `cdk_python_localstack_template`) with your own project name.
+- You might want to change the top folder name (currently: `cdk_python_localstack_template`) to your own project’s name.

-- You need to perform all the 'global' installation only once.
+- You need to perform all the 'global' installations only once.

 - You may perform all the global installations automatically by running